 - Enter the user's password and wait for the uninstallation process to finish.

-Option 3: Using the `dpkg` Command:
+Option 3: Using the dpkg Command

-The `dpkg` command can be used to remove a .deb package from your system.
+The dpkg command can be used to remove a .deb package from your system.
 To uninstall a package, open a terminal and run the following command:

-Replace `package_name` with the name of the .deb package you wish to remove.
+sudo dpkg -r package_nameReplace package_name with the name of the .deb package you wish to remove.
 This command will remove the package without deleting its configuration files.

 If you want to completely remove the package, including its configuration files, use the following command:

-Option 4: Using the Apt Package Manager:
+sudo dpkg --purge package_nameOption 4: Using the Apt Package Manager

-You can also utilize the `apt` package manager to remove .deb packages.
-The advantage of using `apt` is that it can automatically handle dependencies and make the removal process smoother.
+You can also utilize the apt package manager to remove .deb packages.
+The advantage of using apt is that it can automatically handle dependencies and make the removal process smoother.

-To remove a .deb package using `apt`, open a terminal and run:
+To remove a .deb package using apt, open a terminal and run:

-Once again, replace `package_name` with the actual name of the package you want to uninstall.
-The `apt` command will also keep the configuration files intact.
+sudo apt remove package_nameOnce again, replace package_name with the actual name of the package you want to uninstall.
+The apt command will also keep the configuration files intact.

 For a complete removal that includes configuration files, use:

-sudo apt purge package_name
+sudo apt purge package_nameClean Up Unused Dependencies

 Final Words

 Installing .deb files is a skill that empowers you to customize your Ubuntu system and extend its capabilities beyond the software readily available in the official repositories.
 Whether you're a seasoned Linux user or new to the Ubuntu ecosystem, this guide has equipped you with the knowledge and techniques needed to handle .deb files with confidence.
+If you're looking for a reliable environment to practice, an Ubuntu VPS server gives you full root access and a safe sandbox to experiment with package management.

 Hello, everyone, my name is Lisa.
 I'm a passionate electrical engineering student with a keen interest in technology.
 I'm fascinated by the intersection of engineering principles and technological advancements, and I'm eager to contribute to the field by applying my knowledge and skills to solve real-world problems.